 M&M’s Eye-Spy Pretzel

 M&M’s didn’t stay away either, and in 2013, it introduced gamification in its M&M’s pretzel marketing campaign.
-It was a game, which was based on the eye-spy logic.
+It was a game that was based on eye-spy logic.
 While playing, the users had to find one small hidden pretzel in a huge amount of M&M’s candies.

 Starbucks is widely known for its successful marketing campaigns.
 Gamification, of course, appeals to the Starbucks company.
 My Starbucks Rewards is an example of gamification embedded, as it transforms a traditional card loyalty program into something much more complex.